Employee skills assessment

 "A performance-check that allows an employee to prove their knowledge and competence for a given task."

 It’s a pretty simple concept with a broad application in a lot of different industries - it’s clearly essential to be able to confirm that employees are competent.
+But how do employee skills assessments impact desk-less teams in the manufacturing industry?

 In manufacturing, making sure that people are capable of performing complex and potentially dangerous tasks like operating machinery is absolutely crucial.
 Skills assessments are a way for managers and supervisors to check and certify that their employees have the expertise to perform their jobs safely and accurately, every time.